-If you are facing recovery from injuries sustained in a Lake Charles truck accident, or if you are wondering what the next steps are after losing a loved one in such an accident, help is available.
+If you are facing recovery from injuries you’ve sustained in a truck wreck in Lake Charles, Louisiana, or if you are wondering what the next steps are after losing a loved one in such an accident, help is available.

-The Lake Charles legal team at Morris Bart, LLC can answer your questions about your rights and possible next steps.
+The Lake Charles truck accident attorneys at Morris Bart, LLC, can answer your questions about your rights and possible next steps after your accident.
 You may be entitled to a settlement or ruling that compensates you for your losses.